Dental Extractions in Ramsgate, NSW

 - Keep gauze at the site for about 45 minutes after your procedure, biting down on it very lightly.
 If bleeding continues, get a fresh gauze pad and try lightly biting down for another half-hour or so.
 Avoid anything with a sucking motion in the days right after your extraction, such as drinking through a straw or smoking a cigarette.
 This action can dislodge the clot that is forming and cause a painful condition known as dry socket.

 - Avoid rinsing your mouth the day of your procedure.
 The day after, you can rinse with warm salt water, but do not swish vigorously.
 You repeat this as desired twice a day for the next three or four days.

 - Most people will have some amount of swelling after an extraction, especially wisdom teeth extraction, and this is normal.
 It should dissipate on its own over the next couple of weeks.
 If it doesn’t seem to get any better, or if it is interfering with your ability to swallow or breathe, we recommend you go to the nearest emergency department.

 - Keep to a soft diet in the first few days after your extraction.
 Meal replacement drinks, yogurt and soups will help you keep your strength up while you wait for the site to heal.
 You can gradually introduce more foods into your diet as your socket closes up.

 - Use care when brushing and flossing, being extra gentle near the extraction site.

-If you have any questions or encounter any issues after your tooth extraction or wisdom teeth extraction, we welcome your call to our Ramsgate Beach, NSW dental clinic.
+If you have any questions or encounter any issues after your tooth extraction or wisdom teeth extraction, we welcome your contact to our Ramsgate, NSW dental clinic.